 Located in Farmington, Pennsylvania, this luxury getaway offers a variety of lush accommodations for you and your canine companion.
 The resort features a world-class doggy daycare service, so you can partake in all of the activities, from cross-country skiing to art classes to relaxing in the spa, while your dog has the time of his life.

 This wilderness retreat nestled in the Adirondack Mountains welcomes dogs of all sizes to stay and play with their human companions.
 There is a special floor of the lodge reserved for guests with pets, and the lodge donates 10% of each stay to the local shelter or humane society.

 But, what if your idea of a winter vacation involves no snow and ice?
 Sometimes, you might want to escape the icy chill of winter for a sunny stay complete with palm trees and beaches.
 If this sounds like the kind of trip you want to take, then check out these dog-friendly resorts.

 Sometimes, winter isn’t all about skiing and dusting off your snowshoes.
 If you’d rather spend your winter in a warmer climate, then book your stay at the Viceroy.
 This extremely dog-friendly hotel offers special pet-sitting and dog-walking services, as well as a unique menu that’s perfect for a Fido foodie.
-Your dog can nibble on PB&J bites while enjoying all the perks of the hotel’s Canine Club.

 This dog-friendly Key West resort features plenty of island-fun for everyone.
 Whether you want an active holiday filled with jet skis and kayaks, or you simply want to relax poolside with a fruity cocktail, you can find it here in this posh resort.
 Check out their pet policy for more information.